NHSDigital/communications-manager-api/docs/tests/sandbox/generic/timeouts.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-### Scenario: An API consumer submitting a request with a         code 504 Prefer header receives a 504 'Timeout' error response
+### Scenario: An API consumer submitting a request with a code 504 Prefer header receives a 504 ‘Timeout’ error response

 **Given** the API consumer provides a code 504 prefer header
 <br/>